 Therefore, the security and development of a country that is rich in maritime strategic accesses are a two-edged sword.
 Speaking in a certain sense, they are the natural basis of that country's survival and development, and most of the country's activities are carried out based on these maritime accesses.
 But at the same time, they also have a mortal impact on this country, and it can be said that they are both a security shield and a thoroughfare for invasion.
 This is the important impact that this innate stability or unchangeableness has on the way in which many coastal countries exist, as well as a major strategic issue that these countries must pay attention to from the vantage point of the countries' life or death.
+This page intentionally left blank.

-THE INTERNATIONAL LAWS, REGULATIONS, AND PRACTICES THAT MARITIME STRATEGIC ACCESSES TOUCH On...181
+CHAPTER 5 THE INTERNATIONAL LAWS, REGULATIONS, AND PRACTICES THAT MARITIME STRATEGIC ACCESSES TOUCH ON...181